supershowwei/synchronous-fingerprintjs/README.md

 ## Intro

 This is a fork of [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs).
 I needed a synchronous version of FingerprintJS so that fingerprint generated in &lt;head&gt;, because I need to add fingerprint in HTTP Request head in legacy code.
 It is too much effort to update legacy HTTP Request to Promise base.
-Synchronous FingerprintJS removed following asynchronous factors of fingerprint generating - `fonts`, `domBlockers`, `fontPreferences`, `audio`, `screenFrame`.
+For trade-off, Synchronous FingerprintJS removed following asynchronous factors of fingerprint generating - `fonts`, `domBlockers`, `fontPreferences`, `audio`, `screenFrame`.

 ### Usage